Publishing a book today is easy with self-publishing services that are generally offered for free online.

 Or on the fact that an author may not know how to self-publish and has given up on traditional publishing, but still yearns to be published.

 It is easy to fall prey to these dubious publishing experts and land into their expensive traps.

 Writers beware.
 Don’t be fooled by scam agents.
-Here are some warning signals for new Indie authors.
+Here are some warning signals for new authors.

 Unsolicited invitations to submit your manuscript

 Reputable publishers and literary agents all have huge slush piles.
-So none of them would be asking you to make their pile even higher.
+None of them would be asking you to make their pile even higher.

 If you are asked to submit your manuscript by someone you don’t know, especially by unsolicited email, DO NOT reply.

-Your red flags should be flying because it’s 99.9999% sure to be a scam.
+Your red flags should be flying because it’s 99.9999% sure to be a publishing scam.